nominetresearch/microbit-networking-book/twowayunicast/twowayunicast.md

 Exercises
 ---------

+!!! attention "Exercise 1"
-1. Extend your Ping program to send automatically more than one *Ping* message.
+	Extend your Ping program to send automatically more than one *Ping* message.
 	Test it with 10 *Pings*.
 Calculate the average round-trip time of these Ping messages.

+!!! attention "Exercise 2"
-2. The Ping program reports the round-trip-time.
+	The Ping program reports the round-trip-time.
 What if you wanted to calculate the time the message took one-way?
 Is it possible to calculate one-way times?
 	In other words, is it possible to calculate how long it takes to send a message from the sender to the receiver?
 How long the messages take from the receiver to the sender?

 Problems
 --------